I had a plan that my holiday season would go perfectly.

 I felt so humiliated during that season because I had to run into everyone during those holidays only to explain that I was all of a sudden single and that it was totally against my will.

 And for a very long time, I thought that I was the reason why our relationship ended.
-I saw myself as the broken person.
+I saw myself as a broken person.
 I was prone to failing.

 And you know what?
 This happened more than once in my life, believe it or not.